A Ghoulish Night on the River City Ghost Tour

 Last weekend, I headed to the edge of western Kentucky for Paducah’s River City Ghost Tour!
 Paducah’s Market House Theatre has put these tours on for years and they’re an absolute joy to attend.
-Visitors get to learn all about Lower Town’s historic and haunted past.
+Visitors get to learn all about Historic Downtown’s historic and haunted past.

 The various tour guides all place their own spins on the stories they tell, making each tour unique!
 The guides carry old school lanterns to set the mood and assure that guests won’t get lost.
 Our guide’s name was Kat and she was absolutely wonderful!
 Keep reading to read some of my favorite stories from the tour and learn how you can visit!

 Special thanks to Paducah Creative City and the Market House Theatre for hosting us!

 Our tour began with a story about the Morning Star Saloon, which was once in the building directly across from the Market House Theatre.
 A man named Leon ran the place and rented rooms upstairs.
 One of his renters was Reuben, a man who apparently had some money because he never left his room.
 Reuben would just sit straight up in his chair at the window and watch the street below.
 Folks got to notice Reuben, and patrons from the bar below would often holler up and ask Reuben to buy them drinks.
 Reuben never would, he’d just sit and stare out his window.

 One night, Leon realized that it was the middle of the month and Reuben hadn’t paid his rent.
 He walked upstairs to Reuben’s room and couldn’t open the door.
 He went back downstairs and grabbed 3 men from the bar to help.
 They finally managed to get the door open and found a big chest of drawers blocking the entrance.

 The room was filled with smoke, but there was no evidence of flames.
 The men worked their way through the smoke and were shocked by what they found.
 Reuben was still sitting straight up in his chair, but he was completely charred.